 Do United States citizens require a visa to travel to Sri Lanka?

-United States citizens must obtain a visa to travel to Sri Lanka and can apply through the official Sri Lanka electronic visa portal or seek assistance at a Sri Lankan Embassy or Consulate.
+U.S. citizens need a visa to travel to Sri Lanka.
+They can apply online at the official Sri Lanka visa portal.
+They can also get help at a Sri Lankan Embassy or Consulate.

 Are you passionate about the aviation industry and seeking rewarding airport career opportunities in Sri Lanka?
-The dynamic and ever-evolving field of aviation offers a wide range of exciting career paths, from airport management and airline operations to aviation engineering and pilot training.
+The fast-changing field of aviation has many exciting career options.
+These include airport management, airline operations, aviation engineering, and pilot training.

 Airport Careers in Sri Lanka: Airport Management and Operations

-Airport management and operations encompass a wide range of critical functions that are essential for the efficient and safe functioning of an airport.
+Airport management and operations include many important tasks.
+These tasks are essential for the safe and efficient running of an airport.
 These functions include:

 Safety and Security